LaifsV1/CountdownSolver/README.md

 e.g. `[(2,1+1); (3,2+1); (5,5); (6,3*2)] => [(2,[1;1]); (3,[1;2]); (5,[5]); (6,[2;3])]`

 The intuition is that minimisation captures an equivalence class defined by transposition (rearrangement) of expressions as symbolic expressions (without reduction), whereas normalisation captures an equivalence class defined by the order in which non-interfering pairs are chosen, as well as some convergent paths in the exploration (including associative operations on the same numbers).

+### Dropped-Expression Normalised Configuration Memoisation [current]
+This is in fact the more obvious way of doing explore-set memoisation.
+Instead of keeping track of the expression or the numbers involved in the expressions, it suffices to remember just the results in the configuration.
+By dropping the expressions, we capture all possible ways to reach a given set of numbers, including symbolic transposition.

 ### Tail Recursion
 Transforming all functions to be tail-recursive is an obvious standard optimisation that was very significant in this exercise.
 I observed a speed up of at least an order of magnitude or two just by making every function tail recursive.